Introduction

 From a SpatialExperiment object

-coordinates are available, you can use either transcript coordinates or
+If the transcript coordinates are available, you can use either

-the count matrix to define spatial vectors for genes.
-The defined
+transcript coordinates or the count matrix to define spatial vectors for

 to identify marker genes.